RHODE ISLAND ASSOCIATION OF ASSESSING OFFICERS

 SECTION I: MEETINGS

-There shall be at least a minimum of four regular meetings per year which are suggested to occur at a minimum of once every three months.
+There shall be at least a minimum of four regular meetings per calendar year which are suggested to occur at a minimum of once every three months.
+Meetings may be held in person or virtually.

 B. ANNUAL MEETING: The annual meeting shall be held in September or October.
 This meeting may be conducted as a regular business meeting, followed by the election of officers.